Gravel Driveway Restoration in Statesboro, GA

 - Final compaction and drainage check before sign-off

-Stop Maintaining a Failing Driveway
+Gravel Driveway Restoration for a Failing Driveway

 Annual grading of a failed driveway is money spent every year on a surface that never improves.
 One proper restoration costs less over five years than continued reactive maintenance.

-Root Cause Diagnosed First
+Gravel Driveway Restoration Root Cause Diagnosed First

 We assess base depth, subgrade condition, drainage patterns, and construction quality before recommending restoration scope.
 Restoration that doesn't address the original failure mode will fail the same way.

-Drainage Fixed at the Foundation
+Gravel Driveway Restoration Drainage Fixed at the Foundation

 Chronic drainage failure is corrected during restoration — crown rebuilt to spec, long-axis slope verified, and edge drainage cleared or installed where water concentrates.
 Surface work without drainage correction will fail again.

-Geotextile Fabric Where Needed
+Gravel Driveway Restoration Geotextile Fabric Where Needed

 Bulloch County's clay-heavy soils can allow gravel to migrate downward over time.
 Where subgrade instability is identified, we install geotextile fabric to separate the base from the subsoil — preventing the sinking that causes repeated base failure.

-Honest Scope — No Oversell
+Gravel Driveway Restoration Honest Scope — No Oversell

 If targeted repair and regrading will solve your problem, we'll tell you that.
 Restoration is recommended only when the base has failed extensively enough that surface-level work won't produce a durable result.
 We don't upsell restoration when repair is sufficient.

-Our Restoration Process
+Our Gravel Driveway Restoration Process

 From base failure assessment to a structurally sound, properly drained finished driveway.

-Base Failure Assessment
+Gravel Driveway Restoration Base Failure Assessment

 We probe and assess the full driveway — identifying which sections have base failure, how deep the failure extends, what drainage issues are driving deterioration, and whether the subgrade requires fabric stabilization.
 This assessment determines exact scope and material volume before any work is priced or scheduled.

-Base Excavation & Subgrade Prep
+Gravel Driveway Restoration Base Excavation & Subgrade Prep

 Failed sections are excavated to stable ground.
 Soft spots and saturated subgrade are addressed — material removed, subsoil compacted, and geotextile fabric installed where needed.
 The subgrade is shaped to provide proper drainage fall before any base material is placed.

-Base Rebuild, Surface & Crown
+Gravel Driveway Restoration Base Rebuild, Surface & Crown

 Crusher run is placed in lifts and compacted to spec — typically 4 to 6 inches compacted depth.
 Surface gravel is applied, graded to the correct crown and drainage slope, and compacted.
 Final drainage check confirms water will shed properly before we leave the site.

-Typical Restoration Costs
+Typical Gravel Driveway Restoration Costs

-Georgia driveway restoration rates — actual cost depends on driveway length, base failure extent, drainage work needed, and material volume.
+Georgia gravel driveway restoration rates — actual cost depends on driveway length, base failure extent, drainage work needed, and material volume.

-Partial Restoration (spot base failure)
+Gravel Driveway Restoration Partial Scope (spot base failure)

 Base rebuild for isolated failure sections on a driveway that is structurally sound in most areas.
 Targeted excavation, base rebuild, and surface match on affected sections only.

-Full Short Driveway Restoration
+Gravel Driveway Restoration Full Short Driveway Scope

 Complete base rework and resurfacing for driveways under 200 feet with widespread base failure.
 Includes drainage correction, crusher run base, and surface gravel with proper crown.